CS-179K/Core-Marker/README.md

   - npm install dotenv --save
   - npm install bcryptjs
   - npm install jsonwebtoken

+## Running the Program:
+  1: Open a Backend Server terminal
+  - cd into "Backend"
+  - node mongodb.js

+  2: Open a Frontend Server terminal
+  - cd into "core-marker-app"
+  - npm run dev

+  3: Open local host, create an account, and post away!

 ## Features:
 - As a new unregistered user I want to register an account so I can login in the future to use the App and all of its features.
 Story points 2, Priority 1
 - As a registered user I want to login using my username and password so I can later log out of my account.
 Story points 2, Priority 2